cytomine/cytomine/CONTRIBUTING.md

     Our team will review your PR and approve it once it passes all CI pipelines.
 Feedback may be provided if changes are needed.

-6. Merge and celebrate

     After approval and passing CI, your contribution will be merged.

 Thank you for helping make Cytomine even better!